cfw-guide/ios.cfw.guide/_pages/en_US/recommended-repos.md

 {% include toc title="Table of Contents" %}

-After installing your jailbreak, you may want to install some repos ([repositories](faq#repos){:target="_blank"}).
+After installing your jailbreak, you may want to install some repos ([repositories](faq#repos)).
 You can use these to install more tweaks on your device.
 To get you started, here is a list of some recommended options.
 A lot of these may already be installed on your device!

 ## BigBoss